 In this tutorial on quantum numbers, you will learn how we can describe the properties of an electron in an associated atom.
 These various properties include energy level, shape, orientation, and spin.
+You will also learn about orbital shapes.

 Topics Covered in Other Articles